SnowSzn/rgss-script-editor/README.md

 This extension contributes the following settings:

+* `rgssScriptEditor.debug.logToConsole`: Enables this extension to log information to the Visual Studio Code debug console.
+* `rgssScriptEditor.debug.logToFile`: Enables this extension to log information to a file.
 * `rgssScriptEditor.extension.quickStart`: Enable/disable quick start mode.
   * Quick start will set the extension's project folder based on the current context:
     * If only one folder is opened and it is a valid RPG Maker project it will be activated.
     * If a workspace is opened (several folders) you will be able to choose the appropiate folder to activate with a button in the status bar.
     * If no folder is opened or the opened folders are not valid RPG Maker projects the extension will deactivate its UI elements automatically.
-* `rgssScriptEditor.debug.logToConsole`: Enable/disable logging to VSCode console.
-* `rgssScriptEditor.debug.logToFile`: Enable/disable logging to a log file.
+* `rgssScriptEditor.extension.autoReveal`: Allows the extension to reveal the active file on the script editor view.
-* `rgssScriptEditor.external.backUpsFolder`: Sets the relative path within the active RPG Maker project where all backups will be stored.
+* `rgssScriptEditor.external.backUpsFolder`: The relative path within the project's folder where all back ups will be saved.
-* `rgssScriptEditor.external.scriptsFolder`: Sets the relative path within the active RPG Maker project where all scripts will be extracted.
+* `rgssScriptEditor.external.scriptsFolder`: The relative path within the project's folder where all scripts will be extracted.
-* `rgssScriptEditor.gameplay.gameExecutablePath`: Sets the relative path within the active RPG Maker project where the game executable is.
+* `rgssScriptEditor.gameplay.gameExecutablePath`: The relative path to the game executable inside the project folder.
   * You can change this option to allow MKXP-Z executable to be launched.
-* `rgssScriptEditor.gameplay.useWine`: Whether to use Wine to execute the game executable or not. (**Linux Only**)
+* `rgssScriptEditor.gameplay.useWine`: Whether to use Wine to execute the game executable in Linux or not. (**Linux Only**)
   * Since you can also build MKXP-Z for Linux, you should uncheck this box when running MKXP-Z in Linux if you have built a Linux-specific executable.
 * `rgssScriptEditor.gameplay.automaticArgumentsDetection`: Enable/disable automatic arguments detection.
   * If enabled, the extension will automatically choose the appropiate arguments based on the RPG Maker version.